 Approximately 130,000 knee replacement surgeries are performed every year in the United States.
 We are investigating potential lawsuits throughout the United States for claims on behalf of victims who received a Persona, or NexGen CR-Flex Zimmer-brand knee implant that is or may be defective.
 Two prominent Chicago surgeons are calling for a recall on Zimmer’s NexGen knee replacement implants.

 The implants are associated with a high rate of failure, with one study observing that 36% of implants were loose within two years of surgery.
 This looseness may cause pain and may require subsequent knee replacement surgery.
-These Zimmer Knee Implant lawsuits will allege product liability, negligence and failure to warn claims against Zimmer, Inc. and Zimmer Holdings, Inc., the manufacturers.Persona Defective Knee Implants
+These Zimmer Knee Implant lawsuits will allege product liability, negligence, and failure to warn claims against Zimmer, Inc. and Zimmer Holdings, Inc., the manufacturers.Persona Defective Knee Implants

 The defective Zimmer NexGen CR-Flex product is a Femoral Implant.
-The femoral implant is synthetic device used to cap the femur (the thigh bone) at the point where it connects to the tibia at the knee.
-It is made of porous fiber metal and a cobalt-chromium-molybdenum alloy, and is attached to the femur without cement, unlike many other traditional knee implants.How Do Knee Implants Work?
+The femoral implant is a synthetic device used to cap the femur (the thigh bone) at the point where it connects to the tibia at the knee.
+It is made of porous fiber metal and a cobalt-chromium-molybdenum alloy and is attached to the femur without cement, unlike many other traditional knee implants.How Do Knee Implants Work?